Buick Regal Interior

 - "After a few hours of butt-in-seat drive time, we're nonetheless pleased with the thrones being offered to us oversized 'Muricans.
 They're comfortable and offer ample amounts of bolstering for both our love handles and thunder thighs." -- Autoblog (2012 Regal GS)

 - "The dashboard button count goes down from 17 last year to 7.
-This isn't always progress, but the major controls you want in a hurry are easily found.
-Longer exposure will tell the tale on daily utility." -- Car and Driver
+This isn't always progress, but the major controls you want in a hurry are easily found." -- Car and Driver (2014)

 - "The trunk has sickle-shaped hinges that intrude slightly on overall space, but they're covered so they don't crush cargo." -- Consumer Guide (2013)